devmithun7/Legacy-Task/README.md

 ### 5. **Web Application - Mental Health Counseling and LLM Integration**

-This web application is part of a larger project and focuses on providing personalized mental health assistance by leveraging a pre-trained large language model (LLM) and advanced similarity search techniques.
+This web application is part of a larger project and focuses on providing personalized mental health assistance by leveraging a pre-trained large language model (GPT-3.5 Turbo) and advanced similarity search techniques.
 The app combines user-friendly interfaces with powerful backend technologies to deliver relevant information and actionable insights for mental health challenges.

 - **Interactive User Interface**: Built with **Streamlit**, enabling users to: